 NEVBD Annual Meeting:

 We host an Annual Meeting for the Northeast Regional Center for Excellence in Vector-Borne Diseases at the start of each year.
-This meeting is specifically designed to support the engagement of our public health and vector control with the academic research community across the region.
+This meeting is specifically designed to support the engagement of public health and vector control organizations with the academic research community across the region.
 You can access the Annual Meeting reports from previous years through our About page or by visiting the Cornell eCommons digital archive for NEVBD.

 We prioritize the participation of our public health and vector control partners in the Northeast in the Annual Meeting.
 For this reason, attendance to the NEVBD Annual Meeting is not open to the broad community.
 If you are interested in attending the next NEVBD Annual Meeting, please reach out to us at firstname.lastname@example.org for additional details.

 NEVBD has established a pesticide resistance monitoring network covering the Northeast region to support public health and mosquito control agencies in detecting pesticide resistance in mosquito populations.
 Visit the Pesticide Resistance Monitoring Program to learn more about the services offered through this program and how to get involved.